 - Ruler

-- Put the fabric triangles right side together and sew down the long sides.
+- Put the fabric triangles right sides together and stitch down the long sides.

 - Trim excess fabric at the tip.